rage/cyber-security-base-19/data/index.md

 # News

+_[3.11.2019]_ The first part of the second course 'Security Software' is now open.
+The course consists of 6 parts.
+The second part will be available next week.
+Click 'Part I' under 'Securing Software' on the side bar to access the content.

 _[27.10.2019]_ The first course 'Introduction to Cyber Security' is now open.
 The course consists of 1 part.
 Click 'Part I' on the side bar to access the content.